Please ensure Javascript is enabled for purposes of website accessibility

 Lettie Robles-Tovar is a trans disabled cultural worker, street artist, and printmaker who works with community-based movements to reimagine public spaces as liberated zones.
 Their work draws inspiration from liberation movements centering decolonization, abolition, and disability justice.
 In their free time, they enjoy watching B-horror movies, urban exploring, and tending to native plants.
 Lettie currently resides in xučyun (Huichin), home of the Chochenyo-speaking Ohlone people.

-Image Description: A white Latinx Jewish person with brown and silver hair in an overgrown mullet, with gold cat-eye glasses, a lip ring and multiple earrings.
-They are wearing a black shirt and a dark red and white keffiyeh.
-They are sitting on the sidewalk in front of a taco shop, half smiling at the person taking the photo.
+Image Description: A white Latinx Jewish person with brown and silver hair shaved on the sides, with black cat-eye glasses, a lip ring and multiple earrings.
+They are wearing a black shirt, blue overalls and a red and white keffiyeh.
+They are sitting at a wood table in front of a grey stucco wall gesturing outward with open hands.

 Jen/Eleana (J/E) Hofer